 - Needing to drink more alcohol to feel good

 - Mood changes

 There are also physical effects if you’re dependent on alcohol.
 These can include:

 If you experience any of these due to alcohol habits, you should speak to your GP.

 If you’re in a mental health crisis and need urgent help, call the Single Point of Access on (01472) 256256 and select option 3.
 They are available 24 hours a day, 7 days a week.
 Alternatively, you can call NHS 111 free from a landline or mobile phone.

 In the first instance, you should speak to your GP if you’re concerned about your drinking.
 They will be able to signpost you to the most appropriate support.
-They may decide that talking therapies, such as Open Minds, may help you if you are feeling depressed.
+They may decide that talking therapies, such as NHS Talking Therapies, may help you if you are feeling depressed.